 Here are the following advantages and disadvantages of prefab construction methods and the construction loans available.

 Construction loans and prefabricated home structures may not always work in tandem.
 Let’s first begin by understanding the fundamentals of what is a prefab and modular structure.
-A Prefab (Prefabricated) and Mod (Modular) home structure is a section of a house that is built in a warehouse and later moved onsite to assembled.
+A Prefab (Prefabricated) and Mod (Modular) home structure is a section of a house that is built in a warehouse and later moved onsite to assemble.

 Transportation costs and shipping constraints are usually the primary limitations faced by modern prefab home structures.
 Transportation costs will vary depending on the distance, the allocation of permits, and the number of trucks needed to transport each home package.

 Due to this process, lenders often decline borrowers for a construction loan for the following reasons.
 1) Lenders are unfamiliar with the process of prefab construction.
-2) The fact that manufacturers require a large downpayment in the form of a Reimbursement Drawsince lenders do not provide an upfront payment for labor or materials.
-At this point, the borrowers are often forced to self-finance or obtain higher interest private loans.
+2) The fact that manufacturers require a large down payment in the form of a Reimbursement Draw since lenders do not provide an upfront payment for labor or materials.
+At this point, the borrowers are typically forced to self-finance or obtain higher interest private loans.
 However, there is hope; there are a few experienced consultants that specialize in unique (for now) property structures.
 That would be us 🙂

 In conclusion, prefabricated structures provide a simple, cost-effective alternative to a traditional site-built method for contractors, homeowners, or owner-builders.
 To better understand the down payment requirements, design limitations, scheduling process and the benefits of building with prefab materials, consult with the prefab manufacturer directly.
 If you do not have the cash reserves to self-fund the project entirely, Builder Loans has the experience in facilitating construction loans for Prefab, Modular, Off-Grid and ADU (Accessory Dwelling Units) projects.
 Contact us today.